 Customer support: Knowledgebase and email

 - More: If you're on Apple, check out the top Mac VPN

 Mozilla being a trusted brand is one of the main advantages of this VPN, and due to the partnership with Mullvad, which is another privacy-focused provider, the credibility of this product is bolstered even more.

 Mozilla VPN also encourages users to consider Mozilla’s general Privacy Principles.

 In fact by August 2021 it had published not one but two audits, the most recent of which can be found here.
 Essentially it found that the apps had a few vulnerabilities and potential improvements were suggested – these issues have now been fixed.

 - More: Check out our Netflix VPN guide

 How good are Mozilla VPN's apps?

-We found Mozilla VPN's Windows client easy to navigate thanks to its familiar interface.
-You’ll see your location displayed in a pop-up box, and within the same pop-up you can also change location and switch the VPN on and off.
+The Windows client was user-friendly and as such was easy to navigate, mostly thanks to the nice interface.
+In the pop-up box, you’ll see your location, and in the same place, you can change the location and turn the VPN on and off.

 You can choose to be alerted if your device connects to an unsecured Wi-Fi network, turn on or off IPv6, and optionally access devices on your local network.
 This simplicity will be welcomed by most, but seasoned users might expect a little more control.